 - Apply a top coat to seal in moisture and protect your nails from damage.

 - Avoid picking at your cuticles as this can lead to infection.

-- According to the AAD you should skip cuticle trimming.
-Instead trim lose skin and hangnails with manicure scissors.
+- According to the AAD, you should skip cuticle trimming.
+Instead, trim loose skin and hangnails with manicure scissors.

 10 Best Oils For Cuticles